Integrations

 unlazy supports lazy loading images in your framework of choice.
 Each package provides a UnLazyImage component as a drop-in replacement for the native <img> element.

-To create a component for the framework of your choice, keep the following in mind:
+To create a component for your framework, keep the following in mind:

-2. The component should support at least a src or srcset attribute.
+<img>element with theloading="lazy"attribute set. - The component should support at least a

 import { lazyLoad } from 'unlazy'